stacktape/nextjs-blog/_blog/BLOG.md

 <!-- In the first test, we will measure latency (response time) by sending requests to the Next.js app. -->

 The goal of the test is to compare average response time from the origins across the environments, when the load is low.

-All of our environments are production-ready and have CDN enabled.
-However, since we are measuring the performance of the underlying compute engines, we will send requests directly to the Lambda/Container origins, **to simulate the way CloudFront(CDN) sends requests to these origins**.

 For regular **Lambda** and **Container** environments we will conduct the test twice: